 Although you may have a filter for your tank, it is mandatory to change the water routinely in your tank.
 Water changing depends on the quality of the water.
-50% of water change every two weeks is suggested, which will replenish the dissolved oxygen in your aquarium and will keep your fish disease-free.
+Although, 50% of water change every two weeks is suggested, which will replenish the dissolved oxygen in your aquarium and will keep your fish disease-free.

 Checking your water parameters is a smart thing to do.
 By doing that, you can get a quick understanding of the water quality and take action accordingly.
 Ammonia, nitrite, and pH test kit is very useful, while your aquarium is established.
 Use those kits to check the water quality at least once a week.

 Establish a good community:

 Establishing a good fish combos for a 10-gallon tank not only increases the bio-diversity but also assists in maintaining a healthy aquarium.
 Add fishes in a way so that they occupy all three layers (top, middle, and bottom) of water.